 - They learned about conversation mistakes such as "Don't turn everything back to what you want to talk about" or "Don't one-up people", and took it to mean, "Don't talk about yourself at all.
 If you try to, you're probably screwing up in one way or another."

 - They were repeatedly taught it was rude to talk about themselves growing up.
 Not only that, but whenever they did talk about themselves, even in a reasonable way, their parents or relatives chastised or guilt tripped them for it.

 - They were raised by self-centered parents who made every conversation about them, and they vowed never to do the same thing.

 Some people are more likely to embrace the idea that they shouldn't talk about themselves:

-- People pleasers.
-The idea that they shouldn't talk about themselves fits their style of putting others' needs before theirs.
+- People pleasers - The idea that they shouldn't speak about themselves fits their style of putting others' needs before theirs.

 To clarify, it is poor form to talk about yourself in the following ways: